obsidianmd/obsidian-help/da/Licenser & tilføjelsesservices/Obsidian Publish.md

 ##### Hover preview

 When hovering over links, their content is displayed within a popup box.
-This works similarly to the [[Forhåndsvisning af side]] plugin in Obsidian.
+This works similarly to the [[Forhåndsvisning af note]] plugin in Obsidian.

-##### Custom CSS
+##### Brugerdefineret CSS

 To customize the styling of your site, you can upload either `obsidian.css` or `publish.css`.
 These files must be stored in the root folder of your site.
 You can also upload both so you can use your existing `obsidian.css` and add some extra tweaks for publish in `publish.css`.